The Lie Freelancers Believe

 Yeah I'm quoting my own tweet, sue me.

 In practice what this means is be a little bit more understanding when someone says something to you that isn't obviously "bad" and be more careful yourself in communicating such that you leave little ambiguity in how what you say could be interpreted.

 Never attribute to malice that which is adequately explained by stupidity

 Let's be charitable and substitute ignorance - in all of its objective meaning - for stupidity.
 Did your client really know your payment terms?
 Did they know just exactly what kind of feedback you needed and why?
 Did they understand the specific goals you were working toward?

 When you spend all your time on one side of the table it's very easy to lose sight of how the other side sees things.
 They don't have the answers you have about how things should work until you communicate these.
 And moreover, they're bringing their own expectations, often based on prior experiences with consultants and freelancers, which you may have to disabuse them of.

-Of course this doesn’t address malice, for which you have no responsibliity to tolerate.
-But in my experience and that which I’ve been able to observe close up, malicious intent is the exception.
+Of course this doesn't address malice, which you have no obligation to tolerate.
+But in my experience and that which I've been able to observe close up, malicious intent, and even outright callousness, is the exception.